huseyinelci/CustomerSegmentation/README.md

 <a name="5"></a>
 # Instructions
 To make use of the project, you must access to the repository notebooks and execute the commands presented in it.
 This project uses 3 jupyter notebooks and a python file, which must be executed in the order indicated:
 1. ../000_Preprocessing.ipynb             : Contain data preprocessing and feature engineering.
 2. ../001_Unsupervised_Learning.ipynb     : Contain Unsupervised learning techniques.
 3. ../002_SupervisedLearning.ipynb        : Contain supervised learning models, metrics evaluation, and prediction for Kaggle submission.
 4. ../myutils/utils.py                    : Contain Supported file.
 For project, some of the functions used are developed inside this file.
 5. ../Arvato-Report of CS.pdf             : Contain report of this project
+6. ../Last/data/kaggle_submission_file.csv: Kaggle Submission file for compedition of predictions

 <a name="6"></a>
 # Analysis process inside the project
 ### Data cleaning and preprocessing